 - 3. Communicating Interest

 - 4. Meeting a Mentor

 Rather than seeking research opportunities through academic courses, students can be presented with the challenge of finding their own opportunities.
 Through these steps, we outline some of the pivotal steps in securing your own experience.
-If at any point you have questions about the process, please consider reaching out to advisors via email at email@example.com or by scheduling an appointment via Starfish.
+If at any point you have questions about the process, please consider scheduling an appointment or reaching out to Interim Associate Director of Admissions and Research Pete Keys (firstname.lastname@example.org).

 In order to find a research opportunity, you should first consider what research area interests you.
 You may want to discuss this with your academic advisor, a professor, or a TA in one of your courses.
 Often they can give you ideas about faculty who are working within your area of interest.